 Typically, they work in the same way whether you’re using them to cut or polish paint, but as cutting paint is more intensive, I’ve used that as an example.

-A buffing pad has been designed to be coated in a paste – be that polishing or cutting, which it holds at the surface of the pad, effectively giving the surface of the pad some form of abrasion (think of it like a super-fine abrasive paper), which then rotates to clean / cut / polish the paintwork.
+A buffing pad has been designed to be coated in a paste; usually polishing or cutting.
+It holds at the surface of the pad, effectively giving the surface of the pad some form of abrasion.
+Think of it like a super-fine abrasive paper.
+It then rotates to clean, cut, and polish the paintwork.

-The majority of pads are made from foam that they’re flexible enough to follow contours, dips, hollows and high spots.
+The majority of pads are made from foam.
+They’re flexible enough to follow contours, dips, hollows, and high spots.
 They apply even pressure on all, rather than more pressure on the high spot (which could lead to thinning the paintwork more in that one area).

-The other by-product of using foam (in particular) is that it’s an excellent way of managing the thermal effect – absorbing heat while remaining relatively cool, which helps to keep any product from drying out, or hardening.
+The other by-product of using foam (in particular) is that it’s an excellent way of managing the thermal effect.
+It absorbs heat while remaining relatively cool, which helps to keep any product from drying out, or hardening.

 What Are The Different Types?

-A range of foam pads usually works through the whole process; compounding (cutting the paintwork), polishing (polishing the corrections) before the final step of finishing – quite literally, the final finish that can be applied to make the paintwork as smooth as possible.
+A range of foam pads usually works through the whole process.
+You have compounding (cutting the paintwork), polishing (polishing the corrections) before the final step of finishing.
+The final finishing is applied to make the paintwork as smooth as possible.

-As a rule of thumb, the stiffer the foam, the more abrasive it will be, but it’s possible to create a compromise if you really need to – using a different product (let’s say polishing) on a mis-matched pad (finishing) will give a step between the two pads.
+As a rule of thumb, the stiffer the foam, the more abrasive it will be.
+However, it’s possible to create a compromise if you really need to.
+You can do so by using a different product (let’s say polishing) on a mismatched pad (finishing) will give a step between the two pads.

 Defining the differences between microfiber pads isn’t eas.
-It would seem that no one brand or company has created a ‘standard’ version, which leads to some confusion when ordering differing pads between brands.
+It would seem that no one brand or company has created a ‘standard’ version.
+This leads to some confusion when ordering differing pads between brands.

 In general, microfiber pads typically come in two varieties – cutting & compounding or polishing & finishing.
 And if you stick with one brand, you should soon learn how their system works.

-At first thought, you might think that a big, soft, smooth wool pad would be the ultimate in finishing, the final step to creating the ultimate in smooth paintwork, but the reality is that these are more of an all-rounder that work well.
+At first thought, you might think that a big, soft, smooth wool pad would be the ultimate in finishing.
+The final step to creating the ultimate in smooth paintwork.
+However, the reality is that these are more of an all-rounder that works well.
 It would still require you to use a separate finishing pad for that glass-like smoothness.

 The Best Buffing Pads

-They’re also color coded, and on the reverse of the pads, it tells you what color is for what job – black for final finishing, red for heavy cutting, orange for medium cutting, blue for light cuts and green for a soft polish – you really can’t go too far wrong with these buffing pads.
+They’re also color-coded.
+On the reverse of the pads, it tells you what color is for what job.
+It’s got black for final finishing, red for heavy cutting, orange for medium cutting, blue for light cuts and green for a soft polish.
+You really can’t go too far wrong with these buffing pads.